-The following are common in-home care questions our clients have when considering an in-home caregiver.
-If you have questions it is always best to speak with one of our in-home care professionals to discuss your specific situation.
+The following are common questions our clients have when considering an in-home caregiver.
+If you have questions, it is always best to speak with one of our in-home care professionals to discuss your specific situation.

 A Florida Nurse Registry is a state licensed referral service that maintains a list (registry) of carefully screened caregivers and matches those caregivers with a clients’ needs.

-Some individuals due to a poor understanding of this type of business, or due to intentional misdirection, may use certain tactics to convince individuals not to utilize a Nure Registries’ services.
+Some individuals due to a poor understanding of this type of business, or due to intentional misdirection, may use certain tactics to convince individuals not to utilize a Nurse Registries’ services.
 At Abby Services we believe that an educated customer is a happy customer.
-Please review the Agency vs Registry Care document to learn the true distinctions between the two businesses.
+We believe that by referring excellent prescreened caregivers clients can manage their own care in a cost effective manner.

 Our experience in this industry & an extensive pool of caregivers allows us to find the help you need with little notice.
-We have been succesful in referring caregivers with as little as a 1 hour notice.
+We have been successful in referring caregivers with as little as a 1-hour notice.

-There was a time when Abby Services did offer 1, 2, & 3 hour visits.
-However, we found that patient satisfaction was negatively effected.
-This was due to a number of factors including cost, caregiver turnover, and caregiver satisfaction.
+There was a time when Abby Services did offer 1, 2, & 3-hour visits.
+However, we found that patient satisfaction was negatively affected.
+This was due to a number of factors including cost and caregiver turnover.
 Therefore you may request care for anywhere from 1-4 hours consecutively but would be billed for a minimum of 4 hours.
 We are happy to discuss your specific needs and how we can work to refer a caregiver to meet those needs.